Editorial Standards

 How the 25 percent test actually works

-- Start with net assets at the beginning of the year, measured at fair market value.
+- Start with net assets at the beginning of the year, measured at fair market value (net assets here means total assets less total liabilities, not gross assets).

 - Add up the fair market value of all qualifying sales, exchanges, or transfers during the year.